As the world begins to consider how to safely show that travelers have been vaccinated for covid-19, this solution may hold the key.

-Here’s a deep dive into it all, via the World Economy Forum research piece.
+Here’s a deep dive into it all, via the World Economic Forum research piece.

 “KTDI enables consortium partners to access verifiable claims of a traveller’s identity data so they can assess their credibility, optimise passenger processing and reduce risk.
 KTDI allows individuals to manage their own profile and collect digital ‘attestations’ of their personal data, deciding what data to share and when.
 The more attestations a traveller accumulates and shares, the better consortium partners, governments and other parties can provide a smooth and safe travel experience.”